TNO-ropt/ropt-everest/usage/running.md

 Typically, Everest optimization workflows are executed using the standard Everest command-line interface (CLI).
-This approach works seamlessly even when you've implemented a custom `run_plan` function using `ropt-everest`.
+This approach works seamlessly even when you've implemented a custom `run` function using `ropt-everest`.
 However, the Everest CLI often obscures exceptions and errors, providing limited feedback or relegating detailed information to log files.
-This can be cumbersome during the development of a custom `run_plan` function, as not all exceptions are immediately visible.
+This can be cumbersome during the development of a custom `run` function, as not all exceptions are immediately visible.
 Moreover, the standard Everest CLI redirects standard output (stdout) and standard error (stderr) to files, which can further complicate debugging.